Diversity, Equity, Inclusion and Community Engagement

-OIRE and ODEICE will then work with units to develop an action plan to address concerns and create accountability.
+OIRE and ODEICE are worked with units to develop action plans to address concerns and create accountability.

-The information you disclose in this survey will not initiate a formal process of investigation into situations involving protected-class discrimination or harassment, as it does not constitute an official report to the university.
+The information you disclosed in this survey did not initiate a formal process of investigation into situations involving protected-class discrimination or harassment, as the survey did not constitute an official report to the university.